 Many techs and non-tech companies are releasing their own Android applications to increase their reach in the market.
 Now having an android application has become like having a website for your company.
 Like Google, its child Android is also dominating the smartphones market with more than 70% active users.
 If you are an android developer and preparing for an upcoming interview, we suggest you go through these Android interview questions and answer, so you could ace the interview.

 Here in this article, we have provided the technical answers of Best Android interview questions, which you might face during the interview.

 Answer: Android is an open-source Operating System used by touch screen mobile devices and tablets and it is based on Linux Kernel.

 Question: Name the latest version of Android?

-Answer: Pie Android 9.0 is the latest version of Android released in August 2018.
+Answer: Q Android 10.0 is the latest version of Android released in September 2019.

 Question: Name all the Android version?

 Answer: All Android versions are named alphabetically and on some dessert name.

 |Android Version||Android Name||Release|